Your Professional Image

 - Does your make-up or nail polish detract from your appearance?

-- Can you remove or cover up body jewelry and tattoos?
+- Consider the company and job – do you need to remove or cover up any body jewelry or tattoos?

 - Is your answering machine, voice mail message and call tones professional?